delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [*10*, *21*, *32*, *34*, 64, 51] | 51, 64
 [*10*, *21*, *32*, *34*, 51, 64] | Fully sorted

 As you can see there is fewer swaps than in Bubble Sort.
-It basically finds the lowest value and swaps it with the closet to first in the list where it isn't in the right place.
+It finds the lowest value and swaps it with the closet to first in the list where it isn't in the right place.

 Here's a gif representing how selection sort works: